 Common stock has been used from time to time to satisfy some of the funding requirements of employee and shareholder plans.
-During the years ended December 31, 2021 and 2020, we issued 2.1 million and 2.3 million common shares from treasury stock, respectively, which had an insignificant aggregate value.
+During both the years ended December 31, 2022 and 2021, we issued 2.1 million shares of common stock from treasury stock, which had aggregate values of \$91 million.

-In connection with our acquisition of Tracfone in November 2021, we issued approximately 57.6 million shares of Verizon common shares from treasury stock valued at approximately \$3.0 billion.
+In connection with our acquisition of TracFone in November 2021, we issued approximately 57.6 million shares of common stock from treasury stock valued at approximately \$3.0 billion.
 See Note 3 to the consolidated financial statements for additional information.

-In February 2020, the Verizon Board of Directors authorized a share buyback program to repurchase up to 100 million shares of Verizon's common stock.
+In February 2020, the Board of Directors of the Company authorized a share buyback program to repurchase up to 100 million shares of our common stock.
 The program will terminate when the aggregate number of shares purchased reaches 100 million, or a new share repurchase plan superseding the current plan is authorized, whichever is sooner.
 The program permits Verizon to repurchase shares over time, with the amount and timing of repurchases depending on market conditions and corporate needs.
-There were no repurchases of common stock during 2021 and 2020 under our current or previously authorized share buyback program.
+There were no repurchases of common stock during 2022 and 2021 under our authorized share buyback program.